mikiher/audiobookshelf-windows/Readme.md

 ## Caveats
 - The server currently uses [tone](https://github.com/sandreas/tone) to embed metadata and covers in audio files.
 `tone` is slated to be replaced soon, so it is not included in the Windows installer release
+- It's not currently possible to migrate the server data from a previous Windows Docker installation to this one (see [this issue](https://github.com/mikiher/audiobookshelf-windows/issues/3))

 ## Development
 All development was done on a Windows 10 64-bit desktop.